 The tribunal in the second instance found that maximisation of the profitability was a legitimate aim, and understood that weekend working was particularly important to the business.
 Further, the tribunal also found that trying to avoid discrimination against other members of the team (including other working mothers) was a legitimate aim.
 Consequently, Miss Lowe’s claims were dismissed.

 Great care and thought needs to be given when applying PCPs that could discriminate against other members of staff and it is essential to seek legal advice in this regard.
-For more information on this or any other employment issue contact us on 0117 604 5000.
+For more information on this or any other employment issue contact our Employment Law team or call us on 0117 604 5000.